Dharundds/dns-server/README.md

 - 🌐 Custom DNS resolution with Redis storage
 - 🔄 Automatic forwarding to upstream DNS (1.1.1.1) for unknown domains
 - ⚡ High-performance UDP server with timeout handling
-- 🔧 Graceful shutdown with signal handling
-- 📝 Structured logging with Zerolog

 ### Web Management Interface
 - 📊 View all DNS records in a modern, responsive interface